BF 149: Identification and Use of Mushrooms in Farms, Gardens, and Forests

 Webinar Schedule

-Live instruction for 2022 has concluded.
-While we encourage live attendance so you have the opportunity to engage with the presenters and ask questions, all webinars are recorded and posted in your online classroom for students to watch anytime.
-Once you have enrolled in this course, you will retain access to all materials indefinitely, and can return to participate in the live webinars in future offerings of the course if you wish.
-Our next live session will be offered in Fall 2023.
+Live instruction for 2024 has concluded.
+You are welcome to enroll now to complete this course on a self-paced schedule and join our next live session in Fall 2025.
+All webinars are recorded and posted in your online classroom to watch anytime.
+Once enrolled in this course, you will retain access to all materials indefinitely and may return to participate in future live offerings of the course as well.
 Please join us!

 Your Instructor